skillitzimberg/SuperGalacticAgeCalculator/README.md

 Input: today, birthday;
 Output: 3419488287073;

-* Spec 4: multiply user's age in milliseconds by 3.154e+10 to convert age in milliseconds into age in years:
+* Spec 4: divide user's age in milliseconds by 3.154e+10 to convert age in milliseconds into age in years:
 - [ ] **Expect:**
 Input: 3419488287073, 3.154e+10;
 Output: 108.41751068715917;